 Despite severe warnings from my father to the battle-axe on the top floor about being sent home if she continued her water bombing antics but continue she did.
 Whenever I turned up the volume, she appeared on the balcony with small plastic open topped bags filled with water and fired away at whoever dared run the gauntlet from the bar across the patio to the stairs.
 With such stifling temperatures most guests couldn’t care if they were splashed.

 The following day, some came prepared with bathing suits under their evening clothes.
-A few ladies wore a swim hat which turned into a competition for the most outrageous designs and garish colours.
+A few ladies wore a swim hat, which turned into a competition for the most outrageous designs and garish colours.
 Subsequent evenings at dinner became a fashion parade of ladies sporting their latest head covering accompanied by huge cheers to gauge the most outrageous.

 My mother purchased a large bundle of umbrellas and stacked them outside the bar door and at the foot of the stairs.
 Now instead of running across the space many danced and sang Singing in the Rain by Gene Kelly.
 What could have been a disaster turned out to be one of our best weeks ever.